tc39/proposal-ses/README.md

 }
 ```

-(There is a minor change from the original Realm API proposal -- we
-use `const global` rather than `get global()` to declare that `global`
-is a non-writable non-configurable data property of realm
-instances.
-The syntax used here is just a placeholder, not a
-proposal.)

 An immutable root realm consists of all the primordial state defined by
 ES2016 (with the exception of the `Date.now` and `Math.random`
 methods, as explained below).
 It contains no host provided objects, so
-`window`, `document`, `XMLHttpRequest`, etc... are all absent.
+`window`, `document`, `XMLHttpRequest`, etc. are all absent.
 Thus,
 an immutable root realm contains none of the objects needed for interacting
 with the outside world, like the user or the network.

-The `spawn` method makes (1) a new lightweight child realm with (2) a
+The `spawn` method makes (1) a new lightweight child realm with (2) a new
-new `global` inheriting from its parent's `global`, (3) a new `eval`
+`global` inheriting from its parent's `global`, (3) a new `eval` function
-function inheriting from its parent's `eval` function, and (4) a new
+inheriting from its parent's `eval` function, and (4) a new `Function`
-`Function` constructor inheriting from its parent's `Function`
+constructor inheriting from its parent's `Function` constructor.
+The new `eval`
-constructor.
-The new `eval` and `Function` evaluate code in the global
+and `Function` will evaluate code in the global scope of the new child realm:
-scope of the new `global` with that `global` as their global
+the new child realm's `global` becomes their global object. the `spawn` method
-object.
-It then copies the own enumerable properties from the
+then copies the own enumerable properties from the `endowments` record onto the
-`endowments` record onto the new `global` and returns the new realm
-instance.
-With these endowments, users can add back in those host
+new `global` and returns the new realm instance.
+With these endowments, users
-objects that they wish to be available in the spawned realm.
+provide any host objects that they wish to be available in the spawned realm.

 Although `immutableRoot()` and `spawn` are orthogonal, they are
 especially interesting when directly composed: